UP210671/UP210878_CPP/U2 Control Structures and Cycles/Readme.md

 ```

 ### Explanation
+Employees are rated based on their work perfomance; this program is about giving the employees their deserved bonus based on their performance on different scalings; however, the rating must be 0.0, 0.4 or greater than 0.6, any other value is invalid.
+The bonus is a percentage equal to their performance where 100% percent is $2400 and 0% is $0.
+The program works this way:
 1. Ask the user about their qualification on a scale on 0 to 1 (Where 1 is 100% and 0 is 0%)
 2. If the user types a value other than 0, 0.4 or a number bigger than 0.6, the program does not run and it says that the qualification is invalid.
 3. If the user types in a valid value, print out what level the employee has followed up by the bonus percentage and value.